TomasKorbar/srv_article/README.md

 the highest priority and thus will be tried first.
 Then Postfix will choose one out of the two remaining records and try them.
 As per configuration, server one will be contacted first in roughly 50% of the total cases as server two.
 Please note the weight value does not equal the percentage, the same effect could be achieved with respective values 1 and 1.

 Postfix will also know that server-one listens on port 2525 and server-two on port 2625.
-If you use a way of caching retrieved DNS records and you change the SRV records dynamically, you will have to discard the cache and force retrieval of new records.
+If you use a way of caching retrieved DNS records and you change the SRV records dynamically, you will have to set TTL of your records to low value.

 ### Complete setup